-Spokesperson: People shot at Wisconsin casino
+Wisconsin AG: No remaining threat at casino after shooting

 Webster cited Oneida police and casino security for her information.
 She said people were being cleared out of the casino and nearby properties.

+“We do not know where the individual was shooting, or (where) individuals were shot,” Webster said.

+The Oneida Casino is operated by the Oneida Nation.
+Webster said the casino is connected to a large hotel and conference center, the Radisson, also owned by the Oneida Nation.

-Casinogoer Max Westphal said he was standing outside after being evacuated for what he thought was a minor issue.
+Gambler Max Westphal said he was standing outside after being evacuated for what he thought was a minor issue.

 “All of a sudden we hear a massive flurry of gunshots — 20 to 30 gunshots for sure,” Westphal told WBAY-TV.
 “We took off running towards the highway … There had to have been 50 cop cars that came by on the highway.
 It was honestly insane.”

-The Oneida Casino is operated by the Oneida Nation.
-The tribe’s reservation lies on the west side of the Green Bay area.
+The Oneida tribe’s reservation lies on the west side of the Green Bay area.